Pain4pple/Pain4pple/README.md

 **`aka Painapple (Developer/Digital Artist)`**

 A ***full-stack developer*** in the making at the University of Santo Tomas, I’m all about mixing code with creativity!
-Whether I’m whipping up cute graphics for websites and apps or diving into backend bugs (yes, I actually enjoy debugging), I love making things that look great and work even better.
+Whether I’m whipping up cute graphics for websites and apps or diving into backend bugs (yes, I actually enjoy debugging ☝️🤓), I love making things that look great and work even better.
 My designs might be a little out there sometimes, but hey, that’s the fun of it!
 Who else is gonna put up with my weird UI ideas besides me?

 - 🌱 _Currently learning about IoT and IT Automation._
 - 🔭 _I’m currently working on remotely operated robot that I can use to pet my dogs while I am in the university_